lollcat/DistillationTrain-Gym/README.md

  - Designing chemical engineering distillation processes with reinforcement learning
  - Using [COCO simulator](https://www.cocosimulator.org/) and [ChemSep](http://www.chemsep.org/program/index.html) for Simulation
  - To run the agent, try [this file](../Feature-double_done/SAC/run_SAC.py) and see details in "About this repo" at the bottom of this page
+ - See repository and report [here](https://github.com/lollcat/RL-Process-Design) which this work builds upon.
+This repository contains a simpler illustrative example of RL for chemical engineering process synthesis, with a colab notebook that can be run in your browser.

 ## Abstract
 This paper demonstrates the application of reinforcement learning (RL) to process synthesis by